RachelitaSE/stocks_analyzer/nasdaq_fetch/README.md

-# Day 04 — Nasdaq Stock Data Downloader
+# Nasdaq Stock Data Downloader

 ## 📄 Overview
 This project downloads **stock-market data** from the public **Nasdaq** website and saves it locally as either **CSV** or **JSON**.